 - San Francisco Bay Conservation and Development Commission (BCDC)

-In addition, a Policy and Management Committee (PMC), made up of agency managers, was formed to coordinate with the BRRIT.
+The PMC, made up of agency managers, was formed to coordinate with the BRRIT.
 The PMC has developed a Permit and Policy Improvement List identifying issues limiting the flexibility of design and/or permitting of multi-benefit restoration projects and are working to resolve these issues.
 The PMC will also review substantive issues raised by the BRRIT or others in project-specific cases and propose resolutions at a management or policy level where appropriate.

 The key to successful permitting through the BRRIT is engaging in the pre-application process that the BRRIT provides, where applicants can receive early review and project input.
 Eligible projects are expected to engage with the BRRIT early and as often as needed through pre-application meetings.
 The BRRIT representatives work in close coordination to resolve issues identified during the pre-application process prior to the submittal of permit applications.